eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 On Debian Bullseye {GNOME 3.38.5}
 Settings > Keyboard Shortcuts > Switch Windows > Alt Tab

+Select "Replace" if the shortcut is already in use.

 Settings > Keyboard > View and Customize Shortcuts > Navigation > Switch Windows > Alt Tabs

 Additionally, if the Alt key is not recognized, do this: